FelixRDL/seeance/cogito-backend/src/implementation/providers/datasources/README.md

 1. Create a new file in this folder
 2. The file has to export exactly one class which inherits from AnalysisGitDatasource<X> or AnalysisGithubDatasource<X>
+3. The file has to define a string of its name
+3. The file has to be exported in index.ts